 You can select which card models are available in your project, in the project settings.

-Card models can be created at an organization level and shared between every project of the organization.
+Card models can be created at a team level and shared between every project of the team.
 You only have to enabled/disable them in your settings projects.

 Then you can change the model of a card directly in the card view, or in the right-click menu.

 If a card use a card model with a specific color or a specific icon it will spawn on top of the card right after you choose your model